Seven Periods with Mr Gormsby: Reception

 The series was received mostly positively by Australian critics, although some aspects of its politically incorrect nature raised some eyebrows.

-Ray Cassin (The Age) writes that the series is attacking hypocrisy on all fronts and tries to unmasks deceits and pretensions with a rather relentless and gleeful insistence.
-Jim Schembri (Sydney Morning Herald) argues the show skating on thin ice due to its politically incorrect nature and sees it as another example of how far New Zealand is ahead of Australia when it comes to dealing with delicate matters through comedy.
+Ray Cassin (The Age) writes that the series is attacking hypocrisy on all fronts and tries to unmask deceits and pretensions with a rather relentless and gleeful insistence.
+Jim Schembri (Sydney Morning Herald) argues the show skates on thin ice due to its politically incorrect nature and sees it as another example of how far New Zealand is ahead of Australia when it comes to dealing with delicate matters through comedy.
 Alan Mascarenhas (The Age) states while the series has low production values and patchy acting it does nevertheless possess a pythonesque quality.
-He recalls that couldn't stop laughing even at scenes where he probably shouldn't have.
+He recalls that he couldn't stop laughing even at scenes where he probably shouldn't have.
 According to him the show goes further than The Office ever dared balancing between fun and bigotry.